Yandex Cloud

 `emergency-usage-threshold=<immediate_increase_percentage>

-1. Open the current Terraform configuration file that defines your infrastructure.
+1. Open the current Terraform configuration file describing your infrastructure.

-For a complete list of available Managed Service for PostgreSQL cluster configuration fields, see the Terraform provider documentation.
+For a complete list of configurable Managed Service for PostgreSQL cluster fields, refer to the Terraform provider guides.

-2. Add the disk_size_autoscaling section to config:
+2. Add the disk_size_autoscaling section to the config block:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {